yashgolanii/POD-Analysis-Fluid-Flows/README.md

 ## Results
 - Energy contribution of different modes.
-- Reconstruction of images using SVD
+- Reconstruction of images using SVD.
 - Cumulative variance to determine the number of modes required to retain a certain percentage of energy

 ## Report